doocs/leetcode/solution/0700-0799/0707.Design Linked List/README.md

         pre.next = ListNode(val, pre.next)
         self.count += 1

     def deleteAtIndex(self, index: int) -> None:
-        """
-        Delete the index-th node in the linked list, if the index is valid.
-        """
         if index < 0 or index >= self.count:
             return
         pre = self.dummy